 Platelet complex GP11b/IIIa plays a vital role in haemostasis.
 Patients with Glanzmann thrombasthenia who either lack this complex or it is dysfunctional due to inherited mutations experience serious bleeding.
 These patients, when exposed to normal platelet transfusions can make antibodies against GP11b/IIIa.

-HPA matched platelets can be supplied after consultation with an Australian Red Cross Blood Service Transfusion Medicine Specialist for the following indications:
+HPA matched platelets can be supplied after consultation with an Australian Red Cross Lifeblood Transfusion Medicine Specialist for the following indications:

 - Thrombocytopenia due to alloimmunisation ie neonates with FNAIT